hq9000/py_blender_room/README.md

 The `Scene`, in its turn, maintains the list of objects, i.e. those "Walls", "Trees" and "Roads"

-The only requirement is that your scene renderer (described in the following section), knows how to translate the objects the scene consists of, into the underlying `modeler` instruction.
+The only requirement is that your scene renderer knows how to translate them into the sequence of `modeler` instructions.
-For example, in case of walls, Room1SceneRenderer knows how to make modeler create Box meshes, cut out windows, insert "glasses" ang put the whole ensemble into appropriate position.
+For example, in case of walls, Room1SceneRenderer knows how to make modeler create Box meshes, cut out windows, insert "glasses" ang put the whole ensemble into an appropriate position.

 ### A Scene Renderer Class